eProsima/Fast-DDS-docs/docs/fastdds/transport/transport.rst

   if no specific transport configuration is given
   (see :ref:`transport_sharedMemory_sharedMemory`).

-Although it is not part of the transport module, :ref:`intraprocess data delivery<intraprocess-delivery>` is also available to send messages between entities within the same process.
+Although it is not part of the transport module, :ref:`intraprocess data delivery<intraprocess-delivery>` and :ref:`data sharing delivery<datasharing-delivery>` are also available to send messages between entities on some settings.

 .. toctree::
     :maxdepth: 2